Authors of new craft book ‘Everything Oz’ show us how to make a ‘World Famous Field-O-Poppies’ read more

 Staple three 3D petals together in a rough triangle, with two close together and the third slightly on its own.

-Then staple the remaining two petals either side of the single petal.
+Staple the remaining two petals either side of the single petal.

 To create the stamens, fold where marked on pattern and glue one to the other in the middle, make sure the stamens stalks alternate.
 Glue this to the middle of the poppy and gently curl the ends using a closed pair of scissors or your fingers.